-Below is an alphabetized list of the doctoral students I am advising or have recently advised at the University of Chicago.
+Below is a list of doctoral students I am advising or have recently worked with at the University of Chicago.

 Alex Haskins (PhD 2020) is Assistant Professor of Politics and International Relations at Wheaton College.
 His research interests include the history of political thought (East Asian, European, and American), comparative political theory, and intellectual history with a focus on questions concerning sovereignty, empire, religion & politics, and international law.